NSLS-II-BMM/BeamlineManual/docs/before.rst

 Electrochemistry and battery science
   Request Lab 4L-L09.

+.. admonition:: Radiological samples

    Radionuclide samples must be prepared and properly contained at the home institution.
 NSLS-II has no lab available for work on radiological materials.
-Samples with depleted uranium and uranium at low or environmentally relevant concentrations **are** considered to be radiological samples at NSLS-II and must be treated accordingly.
+Samples with depleted uranium and uranium at low or environmentally relevant concentrations **are** considered to be radiological samples at NSLS-II and must be treated as such.

 Requests for using gloveboxes should be discussed prior to submitting the SAF, contact Bruce Ravel (bravel@bnl.gov) and/or Syed Khalid (khalid@bnl.gov)

-.. note:: Each lab you select on your safety approval form makes work
+.. important:: Each lab you select on your safety approval form makes work
 	       for the lab stewards.
 Only request the lab(s) that you actually intend to use.

 Training
 --------